MatteoGioia/neuron/zettelkasten/University/Big Data/BD V - Clustering Algorithms.md

 </details>

-26. <details markdown=1><summary markdown="span"> How does external evaluation work? </summary>
+26. <details markdown=1><summary markdown="span"> How does external evaluation work?
+What is the main issue with this type of metric?  </summary>

     \
     External evaluation is ==based on gold standard data, which has been pre-classified==.
-It measures the ability to discover all the hidden patterns in our data.
+It measures the ability to discover all the hidden patterns in our data. \
+    ==The main issue with this type of data is that most often clustering algorithms are applied on data that is not labelled==.

 </details>